Design

 The information panel should be located immediately to the right of the PDP.

 In this part of the label, the ingredients are listed in descending order of predominance.
-It helps customers to know specific ingredients and purchase products depending on their preference.
+It helps customers to know specific ingredients and purchase products depending on their preferences.

 The ingredient list is placed either on the same label panel as the name and address of the manufacturer/distributor or before or after the nutrition label.

-Also, storage directions such as 'Refrigerate after opening', 'Keep in cool dry place' slows down bacterial growth so customers can safely store food products.
+Also, storage directions such as 'Refrigerate after opening', and 'Keep in a cool dry place' slow down bacterial growth so customers can safely store food products.

 FDA laws dictate the name, address, batch number, lot identification, and license number of the manufacturer, packer, or distributor to lend authenticity to products.
 If there are any defects, these details offer the FDA and/or customers a way to contact, send any queries, and trace the products through the supply chain.

-The country of origin statement must appear near the manufacturer's name and address and at least comparable in size of the lettering.
+The country of origin statement must appear near the manufacturer's name and address and be at least comparable in size to the lettering.

 The letters and numbers represent five components: